 Structure Size Lot Size Lot Frontage Side and Rear Yard Setbacks Up to 20,000 sq. ft.
 2 ac Minimum 200' 50' for the first 5,000 sq. ft. of gross floor area and 10' for each additional 1,000 sq. ft of gross floor area to a maximum of 100' Notwithstanding the setbacks for the structure - the Commission may require up to an additional 50' of buffer between a commercial use and a residential or agricultural use.
-The Commission may require additional screening where it deems it necessary to protect neighboring 20,000 sq.ft. - 250,000 sq.ft.
-5 ac Minimum 400' 100' for the first 20,000 sq. ft. of gross floor area and 10' for each additional 1,000 sq. ft of gross floor area to a maximum of 200' properties from noise, light or other nuisance.
-Such additional screening may include the erection of a solid fence or the installation of an earthen berm.
-Such plantings should be of varieties native to Connecticut.
-Exceptions (The following improvements are expressly excluded from these setback restrictions): Steps, walks and driveway access to the site.
-Landscaping, including landscaped earthen berms.
-Planters not to exceed four (4) feet in diameter or two (2) feet in height where they should interfere with visual safety at site access points.
-Lighting Lot Coverage Building Coverage - 25% Impervious Surface Coverage, 60% Building Height 35'
+The Commission may require additional screening where it deems it necessary to protect neighboring properties from noise, light or other nuisance.
+Such additional screening may include the erection of a solid fence or the installation of an earther berm.
+Such 20,000 sq.ft. - 250,000 sq.ft.
+5 ac Minimum 400' 100' for the first 20,000 sq. ft. of gross floor area and 10' for each additional 1,000 sq. ft of gross floor area to a maximum of 200' Exceptions (The following improvements are expressly excluded from these setback restrictions): Lot Coverage Building Coverage: 25% Impervious Coverage: 60% Building Height 35'